National Television Awards 2015

 I was a member of The Chapman Family between 2011 - 2013.
 During this period I performed live, co-wrote material and produced several records with the band, including This One's For Love (2013) and the Cruel Britannia EP (2012).
 We performed at a variety of arts festivals around the UK such as Bestival, Kendal Calling and Tramlines, to name a few, along with several tours around the UK and Europe.

 I played drum kit and percussion briefly, as a session musician, for solo artist Oliver Catt (AKA Fantasy Rainbow) between 2011 - 2012.
 While Oliver wrote the guitar lines for FR's compositions, I was left to compose my own drum parts.
 We recorded and co-produced the No Hope.
-Not Ever EP (2012) on campus at Manchester while I was studying Music in my final year as an undergraduate.
+Not Ever EP (2012) on campus at Manchester Metropolitan University while I was working towards my final year as an undergraduate.
 We embarked on several UK tours with friends Playlounge, Joanna Gruesome and Dolfinz.

 Perles is the only ensemble that I have performed with whereby I did not play drum kit or percussion.
 I co-wrote material with the band, and recorded and produced all of our music; including instrumental tracks that were used for live performances.
-As our music was predominantly electronic and pop-orientated, we felt it was necessary to reproduce our compositions as closely as possible in a live context to our sound on record.
-This led to our stage setup consisting of two guitars, three vocals and myself on live electronics/ mixing, sample launching and keyboards.
+As our music was predominantly electronic and Pop-orientated, we felt it was necessary to reproduce our compositions as closely as possible in a live context to our sound on record.
+Our stage set-up consequently consisted of two guitars, three vocals and myself on live electronics/ mixing, sample launching and keyboards.

 Russell & The Wolves